Skip to main content

 In order to be considered for entry, applicants must have one of the following:

-Work experience relevant to this course may include roles in industries such as innovation, business development or entrepreneurship.
+• Five years of documented relevant experience, including roles in industries such as innovation, business development, or entrepreneurship.

 English language requirements